tinybirdco/ci/v2_to_v3/v2_to_v3_UI.md

     <img src="./img/1.png" alt="UI not connected to Git yet" title="UI not connected to Git yet" width="600">

 2. Click `Connect to Git` to connect your GitHub repository using the Branch + Pull Request approach.
 As a result of this step, you will have a new branch (and an open Pull Request) in your repository.
+You will find changes related to format of the existing resources, new files and scripts.
+In the case you're using VERSION by file feature you will se new auto-generated resource files and some references changed in your code.
+Take your time to review it.
 From this moment, you will see this in the UI:

     <img src="./img/2.png" alt="Connection in progress" title="Connection in progress" width="600">